-• Establishes mechanisms to share resources, i.e. vehicles, joint trainings, or other services and supplies.

-• Identify appropriate regional fleet size required to serve local and regional transportation needs and maintenance methods to keep vehicle fleet in state of good repair.
+- Establishes mechanisms to share resources, i.e. vehicles, joint trainings, or other services and supplies. - Identify appropriate regional fleet size required to serve local and regional transportation needs and maintenance methods to keep vehicle fleet in state of good repair.

-Applications for mobility management projects should only apply when their project or idea has evolved and been appropriately vetted through the coordination planning process and regional mobility management program evaluation measures.
-Applications for mobility management projects in the PAG region and MAG region outside the Phoenix-Mesa UZA should be included in their regional coordination plans.
+Applications for mobility management projects should only apply when their project or idea has evolved and been appropriately vetted through the coordination planning process..